tierous/yico-commerce/README.md

 * Deal price on product view still error(cannot retrieve product_id)

 # <a name="futureupdate"></a>futureupdate
-* Integrate management of custom product into one screen
 * Add RewardPoint feature
 * Use responsive template for admin side